How do you teach yoga to kids in a new and fun way?

 It really helps to get a good rhythm going and have 3-4 syllable pose names in your brain for good repetition.
 You can even set it to music if you are brave!

-I wrote a whole post on this exact Yoga Flow technique because it has become so commonly requested:
+There is lots of information on this exact Yoga Flow technique because it has become so commonly requested as such a fun way to teach yoga to kids:

 3. Think of a yoga pose for every letter of the alphabet.